What’s more important for B2B businesses: brand building or lead generation?

 You’ll also be able to rest easy knowing that the time, effort and budget you’ve dedicated to the blog is well invested and continuing to give you the return on investment you need.

-If you’re stuck and need some support to get your back catalogue of blogs in order and create a plan for the future, get in touch to find out more about our content and blog auditing services.
+If you’re stuck and need some support to get your back catalogue of blogs in order and create a plan for the future, get in touch to find out more about how I can help.

 There are many excellent reasons why businesses should add blogging to their marketing mix.
 But in the end, what you really want from any marketing channel is leads, right?